wandb/docs/docs/guides/hosting/iam/manage-organization.md

 * Users with instance administrator (admin) roles.
 Reach out to an administrator in your organization if you believe you should have instance admin permissions.
 :::

-If you are looking to simplify user management in your organization in Dedicated Cloud deployment, refer to [Automate user and team management](./automate_iam.md).
+If you are looking to simplify user management in your organization, refer to [Automate user and team management](./automate_iam.md).

 <!-- W&B assigns an Admin role to new users within an organization by default.  -->